 Don’t miss the Lincoln Highway Experience in Latrobe, where you can learn about the highway and iconic Pennsylvania roadside architecture situated along the route, including a lunch stand shaped like a coffee pot, a hotel shaped like a ship, and a house shaped like a shoe.

 While Gettysburg teems with storied battlefields and historical sites, the city is also home to a thriving community of artisans.
-Eat your way through the city with Savor Gettysburg Food Tours, which takes visitors on a tour of esteemed, locally-owned restaurants and confectionaries, or visit downtown Gettysburg to peruse artsy shops like Gallery 30 and Lark Gift Shop.
+Eat your way through the city with Savor Gettysburg Food Tours, which takes visitors on a tour of esteemed, locally-owned restaurants and confectionaries.
+After, visit downtown Gettysburg to peruse artsy shops like Gallery 30 and Lark Gift Shop.

 Listed on the National Register of Historic Places, Jean Bonnet Tavern in Bedford is a worthy stop right off the highway for a nourishing meal, a night’s rest, or a souvenir.
 The establishment’s Cabin Shoppe offers books on local and state history, Pennsylvania metalwork, and handmade soaps, lotions and candles.

-Sign up for a workshop at Touchstone Center for Crafts in Farmington, where renowned craftsmen teach classes on blacksmithing, ceramics, jewelry, textiles, glass, painting, drawing, photography, and more.
+Sign up for a workshop at Touchstone Center for Crafts in Farmington, where renowned craftsmen teach classes on blacksmithing, ceramics, jewelry, glass, painting, and drawing.

-Spend an afternoon at the Southern Alleghenies Museum of Art in Ligonier, one of the museum’s four branches in central and southwestern Pennsylvania.
-Be sure to check out the museum’s exquisite paperweight collection, including vintage, antique, and rare pieces in all sizes and shapes.
+Spend an afternoon at the Southern Alleghenies Museum of Art in Ligonier, one of the museum’s five branches in central and southwestern Pennsylvania.
+The museum has hosted many eye-catching exhibits and the art to see is sure to please.

 Muralist Wayne Fettro’s 11 works portraying life along the Lincoln Highway can be spotted while traveling the route.
 In Bedford County, visitors can see his interpretation of two vintage cars traveling on the highway painted on the side of a barn near Schellsburg.
 Or stop in the small borough of Irwin to see a Fettro mural representing the community’s mining and industrial history.